 The coastline of the Bukit Peninsula in southern Bali, Indonesia is distinctly different than other parts of the tropical island.
-Rather than long swaths of flat sandy beaches, sheer rock cliffs rise from the waters.
-Settled atop the steep rock at the western end of the peninsula is Uluwatu – a less-developed tourist region of Bali.
-Only a holiday destination since the 1970s when surfers happened upon the epic swells along the northern shore, Uluwatu has since seen a surge of visitors.
-Although it is indisputably a surf mecca, we can assure you there are more things to do in Uluwatu than just ride waves.
+Rather than long swaths of flat sandy Bali beaches, sheer rock cliffs rise from the water.
+Settled atop a steep mountain at the western end of the peninsula is Uluwatu – a less-developed tourist region of Bali (compared to Kuta or Sanur).
+Only a holiday destination since the 1970s when surfers happened upon the epic Indonesian swells along the north shore, Uluwatu has since seen a surge of visitors.
+Although it is indisputably a surf mecca, we can assure you there are more things to do in Uluwatu, Bali than just ride the waves.

-Experienced surfers have no worries of what to do in Uluwatu, Bali.
+Experienced surfers have no worries for what to do in Uluwatu, Bali.
 Over our week long visit, we witnessed set after set of impressive and consistently surfable waves.
-Without a doubt, surfing should rank #1 on every list of Top Things To Do in Uluwatu (as it does on our list!).
-However, there are other Uluwatu attractions that don’t require a surfboard and as non-surfers ourselves, we were fully entertained by the number of things to do!
+Without a doubt, surfing should rank #1 on every list of Top Things To Do in Uluwatu.
+However, there are other Uluwatu attractions that don’t require a surfboard and as non-surfers ourselves, we were fully entertained by the number of things to do in Ulus!

 This Uluwatu travel guide can be used by visitors who are just spending a few hours on the Bukit Peninsula or a few days.
 To assist other travelers in finding these awesome Uluwatu, Bali things to do, we’ve included a helpful map at the end of the post – as well as a few other essential Uluwatu tips!

-Cliffside and beachfront warungs (shops/cafes) offer incredible vantage points for non-surfers and photogs to watch the action on the waves.
-We spent hours in waterfront seats with our eyes glued to the surfers, anticipating the next set of waves – just like they were.
-We would crane our necks to watch surfers catch a long ride…and cheered or winced when a surfer would make a impressive maneuver or awkward wipeout.
+Uluwatu cliffside and beachfront warungs (shops/cafes) offer incredible vantage points for non-surfers and photogs to watch the action on the some of the best waves in Bali.
+We spent hours in Uluwatu with our eyes glued to the surfers, anticipating the next set of waves – just like they were.
+We would crane our necks to watch the brave Uluwatu surfers catch a long ride…and cheered or winced when a surfer would make a impressive maneuver or awkward wipeout.

-One of our favorite things to do in Uluwatu was explore the numerous beaches.
+One of our favorite things to do in Uluwatu is explore the some of the best Bali beaches.
 From the clifftop, beaches in Uluwatu can only be accessed by steep – often shoddy – staircases.
-Although all are within close proximity, each beach had its own distinct vibe.
+Although all the best Uluwatu beaches are within close proximity, each had its own distinct vibe.
 While the most popular beaches have become Uluwatu tourist attractions, others are untouched and natural.
-We think the unique beaches are one of the top things to see in Uluwatu.
-For more about the beaches in Uluwatu, read our complete Uluwatu guide on The Best Uluwatu Beach, Bali, Indonesia.
+We think these unique Bali beaches are one of the top things to see in Uluwatu.
+For more about the beaches in Uluwatu, read our complete Uluwatu Beach Guide.

-Watching the sunset from the top of the cliff should be on every Uluwatu To-Do list – there isn’t a better elevated vista in all of Bali than the perch in Uluwatu.
+Watching an amazing Bali sunset from the top of the cliff should be on every Uluwatu To-Do list – there isn’t a better elevated vista than the perch in Uluwatu.
 With abundant west-facing coastline, there are plenty of places to grab a seat for the daily show of the setting sun.
 The most popular Uluwatu sunset bar is Single Fin, which sits at the top of the cliff above Suluban Beach, but we skipped it at sunset in favor of less crowded places…with less expensive beers.

 Directly below Single Fin is Warung Viky, which has about 10 northwest-facing seats crawling up the cliffside on the far side of the restaurant.
-Ideal for both sunset and surf-watching, the beers at Viky are ice-cold – and they have an in-house, free-to-customer toilet.
+Ideal for both Bali sunsets and Uluwatu surf-watching, the beers at Viky are ice-cold – and they have an in-house, free-to-customers toilet.
 Below Warung Viky is Surya Café, which has oceanfront tables and a bench and chairs with sunset views (but no toilets).

-Top Tip: We preferred to watch sunset from the top of the cliff (because we didn’t want to have to climb up the stairs in the dark!), but if you are looking for an Uluwatu, Bali sunset beach, we heard Bingin Beach and Dreamland also have amazing sunset views.
+Top Tip: We preferred to watch sunset from the top of the cliff, but if you are looking for an Uluwatu, Bali sunset beach, we heard Ulu Cliffhouse, Bingin Beach and Dreamland also have amazing sunset views.

 The famous cliffside temple, Pura Luhur Uluwatu, is one of the top places to visit in Uluwatu.
 The Balinese Hindu temple sits 230 feet above the water on the cliff’s edge.
 Although it is a popular tourist destination, it is also one of the most important temples for Balinese Hindus.
 Uluwatu Temple is busiest at sunset and the traditional Kecak Dance is performed in an outdoor theater daily as the sun goes down.

 There are many choices when it comes to places to eat in Uluwatu.
 We dined on scrumptious cuisine, devouring both traditional Indonesian fare and surprisingly tasty Western food.
 Most of the restaurants in Uluwatu offer affordable meals in open air establishments.
-We avoided eating at resorts, preferring instead to dine at the restaurants that line the main roads.
+We avoided eating at Uluwatu resorts, preferring instead to dine at the restaurants that line the main roads.
 Our recommended Uluwatu restaurants are the places we ate the best food in Uluwatu.
-Restaurant locations are indicated on the Uluwatu map below!

 Where to Eat in Uluwatu